Ally Bank Review: Competitive Rates for Online Customers

 - Fees: You’ll never pay fees for monthly maintenance, domestic or international incoming wires, cashier’s checks, standard or expedited ACH transfers or standard checks for interest checking and money market accounts.
 Outgoing domestic wires carry a $20 fee, and you might face a $25-per-hour account research fee if you request extensive research on transaction histories.

 All banks have their strengths.
 Here’s a quick look at Ally’s strong points as compared to its competitors.

 Ally Bank vs. Capital One

 Capital One has the advantage of in-branch services, whereas Ally is an online-only bank.
-Ally does have an edge in terms of interest rates, offering a 0.50% APY on its savings account as of December 2021 vs. the 0.40% APY offered by Capital One.
+Ally does have an edge in terms of interest rates, offering up to APY on its checking account vs. the APY offered by Capital One.